 In the new app store, the preview video as become a prominent feature in the app store that can really aid your conversion rates.
 Apple has now introduced a more set process when featuring new apps on the App Store.
 So, have your story ready, your video assets, localise for different markets, and then contact Apple and tell them the story of your app.

 Getting featured is one of the best ways to get the organic traffic flowing into your app store listing.
 But don’t forget, your listing needs to be attractive enough to turn those impressions into actual downloads.

 The App Store and Play Store are not the only place that users can find your app, so make sure you have your social channels set up, you’re active on different forums.
 Even keep a personal blog to make sure you build up the hype to the actual launch of your app.
 The analytics tools that you’ve put in your app will then help you learn and iterate on all the different aspects of your app.
 Keep the content fresh and relevant, see what your users like about the app, and which features they don’t use as often.
 If your app is a game, do the balance changes to keep it challenging for all the users.
-Make sure you know which channels that you pay for are driving the best value traffic."Marketing should be seen as a continuous optimisation effort, trying to get the most out of your product. "
+Make sure you know which channels that you pay for are driving the best value traffic.

 It seems like a lot to think about, and we’re only scratching the surface, but these strategies will give your product an exponentially higher chance to succeed.

 If it all seems a bit overwhelming, were always here to talk, and we love hearing from exciting start-ups and finding ways that we can help them succeed.